 This is clearly a close-packed atom structure.

-The weird shape of the boundary is due to the fact that the structure need of course not be perfectly aligned with the periodic boundary, and the rotation which shows the atomic structure can lead to funny-looking effects.
-But this is of course not a real problem.
-If you look very closely, you will note that there are several stacking faults here.
-The energy difference between a close-packed structure, and one with stacking faults, is so small that there is virtually no hope of avoiding stacking faults, other than by pure good luck.
+- The weird shape of the boundary is due to the fact that the structure need of course not be perfectly aligned with the periodic boundary, and the rotation which shows the atomic structure can lead to funny-looking effects. - But this is of course not a real problem. - If you look very closely (and know solid state physics well enough), you will note that there are several stacking faults here.